Blanchard River

 The Blanchard River is a 103 mi tributary of the Auglaize River in northwestern Ohio in the United States.
 It drains a primarily rural farming area in the watershed of Lake Erie.
+Much of the length of the river can be navigated by canoe.

 It rises in central Hardin County, on the northern outskirts of Kenton.
 It flows generally north for its first 25 mi into eastern Hancock County, where it turns sharply to the west.
 It flows west through Findlay and past Ottawa.
 It joins the Auglaize from the east in western Putnam County approximately 2 mi north of Cloverdale at 41.041483°N 84.299245°W.

 History

-The river is named for Jean Jacques Blanchard (1720-1802), a French tailor who settled among the Shawnee along the river in 1769.
+The river is named for Jean Jacques Blanchard (1720–1802), a French tailor who settled among the Shawnee along the river in 1769.
 Fort Findlay, an American outpost in the War of 1812, was constructed along the river in 1812 at the site of the present-day city of Findlay.

 In 1908, Tell Taylor wrote "Down by the Old Mill Stream", a popular song of the early 20th Century and a barbershop favorite, while sitting on the banks of the Blanchard River.

 Around 1939 numerous projects by the Works Progress Administration improved the river near Findlay, including construction of two major bridges, clearing substantial existing pollution, and building a sewage treatment plant to reduce ongoing pollution.